demox-labs/aleo-wallet-adapter/README.md

 [A live demo can be found here.](https://demo.leo.app)

 It is includes 4 sub-packages:

 - `aleo-wallet-adapter-base`: Generic features such as Aleo related Classes, Errors, Permissions...
-[See Base Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/core/base/docs/modules.md)
+[See Base Docs.](./packages/core/base/docs/modules.md)
 - `aleo-wallet-adapter-react`: React Context Povider and Hooks.
-[See React Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/core/react/docs/modules.md)
+[See React Docs.](./packages/core/react/docs/modules.md)
 - `aleo-wallet-adapter-reactui`: React components ready to be used in a DApp.
-[See React UI Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/ui/docs/modules.md)
+[See React UI Docs.](./packages/ui/docs/modules.md)
 - `aleo-wallet-adapter-leo`: Leo Wallet specific implementation of the adapter.
-[See Leo Adapter Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/wallets/leo/docs/modules.md)
+[See Leo Adapter Docs.](./packages/wallets/leo/docs/modules.md)

 Top package `aleo-wallet-adapter` exports all of these sub-packages exports.

-## Quick Setup for a React App
+## Quick Setup

 Here is a quick setup guide on how to add Wallet Adapter to a React-based Aleo app along with **useful examples**.
 To get further details about any specific feature, checkout corresponding sub-package documentation.

 ### 📲 Install